 The end result: Sports sponsors get the colloquial “more bang for their buck.”
 Sports organizations get an opportunity to seal more sponsorship deals and generate more bucks.

-Get Started Driving Your Digital Media Activation for Sponsors
+Get Started Today: Drive More Digital Media Activation for Corporate Partners

 Digital media is fast becoming a centerpiece of sports sponsorships.
 It easily builds revenue and return on sponsor investment and helps sports properties reach larger and more diverse audiences.
 Sports teams, leagues and associations can generate massive revenue within a short time by managing digital content more effectively.
 Sports sponsors are always willing to invest more if they can meet their specific goals and get value for their money.

-Contact us today if you are looking to grow your sports revenue through digital media activation for sponsors.
-You’ll learn more about managing your assets to create brand awareness, increase your fanbase and share content with partners consistently.
+Talk to a Greenfly expert – we’re here to help.
+If your goal is to grow your sports revenue next season, you need to rethink digital activation.
+Learn more about managing your digital assets to create brand awareness, increase your fanbase, and share content with partners continuously.

 *Sources: “Harvard Business School Releases Case Study Exploring the Global Growth of Paris Saint-Germain.”
 EN.PSG.FR, July 29, 2020, Elberse, A., and Moreno Vicente, D. (July 10, 2020).
 Paris Saint-Germain: Building One of the World’s Top Sports Brands.
 12 HBS No. 9-521-006.
 Boston, MA: Harvard Business School Publishing.